charliecalvert/CloudNotes/Assignments/Docker/DockerFile.md

 ## The Docker File

-We can automate the process outlined in the [Docker Starter Assignment][dsp] by creating a [Docker File][df].
-In this assignment you will learn the basics of working with **Dockerfiles**.
+In this assignment you will learn the basics of working with [**Dockerfiles**][df].
+We can use these files to automate the process outlined in the [Docker Starter Assignment][dsp].

 ## Your Docker Hub Name

-In the code found in this assignment you are going to need to know your Docker hub name.
+In the code found in this assignment you are going to need to know your name on the [Docker Hub](https://hub.docker.com/).
 You created this name when you first logged into the Docker Hub.
 If you have forgotten the name, you can always find it by logging into the Docker Hub and going to its home page.

 ![Docker name on Docker hub][dnh]

 **IMAGE**: _To get your docker hub name, log into docker and go to the home directory.
 As you can see, my Docker Hub name is **charliecalvert**._

 **NOTE**: _At the beginning of a quarter, some students realize that they have forgotten how to log into an online resource such as Docker Hub that they used in a previous quarter.
-I keep track of this information in [Lastpass](https://lastpass.com).
+To avoid these problems, I keep track of usernames and passwords in [Lastpass](https://lastpass.com).
 This utility has saved me untold hours over the years.
 I consider it an essential resource and a safe way to track usernames and passwords.
 I believe another highly rated product is called **1password**, but I have never used it and hence can't provide help to students who choose it.
 You can also save passwords to your Chrome or Firefox account, but I'm sure you can see why that is not as useful as working with a tool that runs in all browsers._

 ## Simple Example

-Here is an example **Dockerfile** that creates an image based on the official [Docker Hub ubuntu image](https://hub.docker.com/_/ubuntu):
+We use Dockerfiles to save in a single place the multiple steps we might use to create a Docker image.
+Here is a very simple example **Dockerfile** that creates an image based on the official [Docker Hub ubuntu image](https://hub.docker.com/_/ubuntu):

     FROM ubuntu
     RUN echo 'File content' > /tmp/TempFile

 The first line pulls down the **ubuntu** image from the Docker Hub and creates a local copy.
-After creating the local image the second line in the file runs a command inside the image which creates a small text file with the words **File content** inside it.
+After creating the local image the second line in the file runs a command inside the image which creates a small text file in the **tmp** directory with the words **File content** inside it.

-You can save the two lines in a file called **~/temp/Dockerfile**.
-Run it from the **temp** directory like this:
+Save the two lines shown above in a file called **~/temp/Dockerfile**.
+After creating the Dockerfile, you can use it to create an image.
+For instance, you can run it from the **temp** directory like this:

     docker image build -t &lt;YOUR-DOCKER-HUB-NAME&gt;/docker-test .